jfd02/TFT-OCR-BOT/README.md

 - Change all pyautogui screenshot functions to PIL ImageGrab
 - Revamp auto queue so it can never fail
 - Multiple defined team comps and pick the best one in game
-- General code imrpovements and optimization
+- General code improvements and optimization
 - [?]
 Intelligent carousel item/champion choice